Software developed by Dudley J. Benton <email@example.com>

 clipboard.
 The program will also plot fill test data (i.e., a

 "supply" curve) along with the 95% confidence interval.
-Demand400.zip See my book, Evaporative
+24 fill data sets from the EPRI project are included in the package.
+DEMAND403.zip See my book, Evaporative

 Cooling, for more details.

 Digitize lets you digitize graphs, maps, and other data with your mouse.
 It can load BMP, GIF, and JPG images and will automatically load an image if there's one already on the clipboard.
 You can save the results to a file or just paste them into Excel®, as the digitized results are automatically copied to the clipboard when the program exits.
 If your figure has the original 16 Windows colors, you can also automatically digitize all of the points in that color (or colors) with a single keystroke (see help file for details).
-Digitize216.zip Bitdefender erroneously identified Digitize V2.15 as the Fugrafa malware.
-This update eliminated the problem on 11/6/19.
+Digitize218.zip

 Equations of State: This program will display several dimensionless

 plots, including: compressibility vs. pressure, pressure vs. volume,

 temperature vs. volume, fugacity coefficient vs. pressure, residual enthalpy